-- (2) A physical injury to the student, other students, school employees or visitors to the school. - c.
-An expulsion will not take place until the student and the student's parent or guardian are offered the opportunity to request an expulsion meeting conducted by the Superintendent or the person designated by the Superintendent. - d.
-The opportunity to request an expulsion meeting will be in writing, delivered by certified mail or by personal delivery and contain the reasons for the recommended expulsion and the length of expulsion recommended.
-For purposes of this provision, a notice of opportunity to request an expulsion meeting or notice of the action taken at an expulsion meeting is effectively given at the time the notice is delivered personally or sent by certified mail to a student and the student's parent or guardian. - e.
+- c.
+An expulsion will not take place until the student and the student's parent or guardian are given notice of their right to appear an expulsion meeting conducted by the Superintendent or the person designated by the Superintendent. - d.
+The notice of the right to appear must be in writing, delivered by certified mail or by personal delivery, contain the reasons for the recommended expulsion. and contain the procedure for requesting an expulsion meeting. - e.
 Failure by a student or a student's parent or guardian to request or to appear at an expulsion meeting shall be deemed a waiver of all rights administratively to contest the expulsion. - f.
 The Superintendent or the person designated to hold an expulsion meeting may issue subpoenas, compel the attendance of witnesses, and administer oaths to persons giving testimony at an expulsion meeting. - g.
 At the expulsion meeting, the principal or designee will present information to support the charges against the student.
-The student, parent or guardian will have the opportunity to answer the charges against the student, and to present information to support the student's position. - h.
+The student, parent or

+- guardian will have the opportunity to answer the charges against the student, and to present information to support the student's position. - h.
 If an expulsion meeting is held, the person conducting the expulsion meeting will make a written summary of the evidence heard at the meeting, take any action found to be appropriate and give notice of the action taken to the student and the student's parent or guardian, by certified mail or personal delivery. - i.
 In accordance with Indiana Code, a student or parent may request an appeal to the Board of School Trustees on the action taken by the expulsion examiner unless the Board of Trustees has voted to not hear any appeals.
 The NAFC Board of Trustees voted not to hear any appeals.
-The ruling of the Expulsion Examiner is final. - 5.
+The ruling of the Expulsion Examiner is final. - 3.
 Under Indiana law, judicial review of the Board of School Trustee's action, by the Circuit or Superior Court of Floyd County is limited to the issue of whether the School Corporation acted without following the procedure required by the student due process statute, I.C.
 20-33-8 et. seq.